-Finally, case studies can be prepared focusing on the largest projects (including those covered in this paper), tracing their history to date and their future build out and market absorption.
+Finally, case studies can be prepared focusing on the large-scale projects including those covered in this paper, tracing the project's history and financing efforts before EB-5 capital was incorporated into the project, and then observing the build out and market absorption.
 This could include studying all aspects of the project, including visa issuance, project completion, job creation, investor exit, refinancing of capital and the overall success of the project for the developer, the investors and the local community.